FlexMeasures/flexmeasures/ci/README.md

 We thus need to tell the deployment evnironment two things:

-- Add the setting `STAGING_REMOTE_REPO` as an environment variable on deployment environment (e.g. `deploy.yml` expects it in the Github repository secrets).
+- Add the setting `STAGING_REMOTE_REPO` as an environment variable on the deployment environment (e.g. `deploy.yml` expects it in the Github repository secrets).
 An example value is `seita@ssh.our-server.com:/home/seita/flexmeasures-staging/flexmeasures.git`.
 - Make sure the env variable `BRANCH_NAME` is set, e.g. to "main", so that the deployment environment knows what exact code to push to your deployment server.

 ### Authenticate at the deployment server (with an ssh key)